Do you need to secure your FTP server? Here are 5 steps that you can take towards a secure FTP server and ensuring your data and users are protected.

 While not required an extra step you can take towards a secure FTP server is to limit the times and client IP's that can access your FTP server.
 For example, if your server should only be accessed Monday - Friday from 6AM to 6PM EST by IP's in the subnet of 233.233.233.* then configure your FTP server to block all other incoming connections.
 This of course requires that you know where your users are connecting from and when.
 This is particularly useful in handling cases where a users credentials may be stolen, possibly without the users knowledge.
 If the user can only connect at certain times from certain IP's then the stolen credentials may be useless to the attacker.

-In this article you learned about 5 simple steps to a secure FTP server.
+In this article, you learned how to secure an FTP server.
 We hope that you have enjoyed this article.
 Are you looking for an easy to use and platform-independent secure FTP server?

 Download JSCAPE MFT Server